 Early June: Descent and Departure:ย After the summit push, climbers descend back to Base Camp and then return to Kathmandu to complete their expedition.

-Camp 4| 7,900 meters /25,900 feet: From Camp 3, climbers traverse the Lhotse Face, a steep and icy slope leading to Camp 4 at around 7,900 meters (25,900 feet).
-From Camp 4, climbers start their summit push, limbers typically spend a shorter period at Camp 4, usually just a few hours, to rest, refuel, and prepare for the final summit push. which involves a long and demanding day of climbing, typically lasting 6 to 8 hours, depending on various factors such as weather conditions, climbers’ fitness, and the chosen route.
-The summit push from Camp 4 involves scaling the Lhotse Couloir and the final steep slopes leading to the summit.
+From Camp 3, climbers traverse the Lhotse Face, a steep and icy slope leading to Camp 4 at around 7,900 meters (25,900 feet).
+Climbers typically spend a shorter period at Camp 4, usually just a few hours, to rest, refuel, and prepare for the final summit push.
+This push is a long and demanding day of climbing, typically lasting 6 to 8 hours.

-At Adventure Fourteen Summit, we are proud to organize the Lhoste expedition every year, providing you with a once-in-a-lifetime opportunity to conquer the worldโs fourth-highest peak.
+At Adventure Fourteen Summit, we are proud to organize the Lhotse expedition every year, providing you with a once-in-a-lifetime opportunity to conquer the worldโs fourth-highest peak.
 Our expert guides and dedicated staff are seasoned professionals, ensuring you receive unparalleled support and safety throughout your journey.

 We offer competitive pricing with no hidden costs, giving you transparency and peace of mind as you embark on this epic adventure.
 Join us for an unforgettable experience and make your dream of summiting Everest a reality with Adventure Fourteen Summit.